Harwich: Naval history

+Napoleonic Wars

-1793–1815: Post Office Station for communication with Europe, one of embarkation and evacuation bases for expeditions to Holland in 1799, 1809, and 1813/14; base for capturing enemy privateers.
+During the Napoleonic Wars, Harwich was a Post Office Station for communication with Europe, one of the embarkation and evacuation bases for expeditions to Holland in 1799, 1809, and 1813/14; base for capturing enemy privateers.
 The dockyard built many ships for the Navy, including HMS Conqueror which captured the French Admiral Villeneuve at the Battle of Trafalgar.
 The Redoubt and the now-demolished Ordnance Building date from that era.

-1914–1918: Base for the Royal Navy's Harwich Force light cruisers and destroyers under Commodore Tyrwhitt, and for British submarines.
+First World War

+The Harwich Force, a destroyer flotilla, was established at Harwich under Commodore Tyrwhitt in the run-up to the First World War.
+From 1916, destroyers from Harwich escorted Dutch food exports from the Hook of Holland, with "almost total success."
 In November 1918, the German U-boat fleet surrendered to the Royal Navy in the harbour.

+Second World War

-1939–1945: One of main East Coast minesweeping and destroyer bases, at one period base for British and French submarines; assembled fleets for Dutch and Dunkirk evacuations and follow-up to D-Day; unusually, a target for Italian bombers during the Battle of Britain.
+During the Second World War, Harwich was one of the main East Coast minesweeping and destroyer bases, at one period base for British and French submarines; assembled fleets for Dutch and Dunkirk evacuations and follow-up to D-Day; unusually, a target for Italian bombers during the Battle of Britain.

 Royal Naval Dockyard

 Harwich Dockyard was established as a Naval Dockyard in 1652.
 It ceased to operate as a Royal Dockyard in 1713 (though a Royal Navy presence was maintained until 1829).
 During the various wars with France and Holland, through to 1815, the dockyard was responsible for both building and repairing numerous warships.
 HMS Conqueror, a 74-gun ship completed in 1801, captured the French admiral Villeneuve at Trafalgar.
 The yard was then a semi-private concern, with the actual shipbuilding contracted to Joseph Graham, who was sometimes mayor of the town.
 During World War II parts of Harwich were again requisitioned for naval use and ships were based at HMS Badger; Badger was decommissioned in 1946, but the Royal Naval Auxiliary Service maintained a headquarters on the site until 1992.